Releasing in-store and online this Saturday, November 14th at 11am HST.

 RBI Tee – Black / Women’s Racerback Tank – Heather Black

 A new logo tee presents itself for the Waiwai Collection.
 It features arched slab lettering with yellow and red outlines for a sporty vibe, while a yellow crown is seen on the upper back.
-The standard tee features the 10 year label stitched on the lower right front.
+The standard tee features the 10 year label stitched on the lower left front.